click to call

 Earthquakes (of course) shake the ground.
 In doing so, they may cause various parts of a building to move in different directions, as different elements respond to the movement in different ways, depending on their composition, position, and anchoring.
 If the walls in the building are not secured or anchored, the walls can pull away from the roof structure, causing the building to become unstable.

-The Solution: Hire a retrofitting company to come in and strengthen the walls with an anchor system.
-This can be done for a relatively low cost.
+The Solution: Hire a retrofitting company to strengthen the walls with an anchor system.
+This can be done relatively inexpensively.

 Poorly Reinforced Concrete Columns

-Concrete on its own is a brittle and easily cracked material.
-The seismic stress caused by an earthquake can easily cause even solid columns of concrete to crumble.
+Concrete is brittle and easily cracked.
+The seismic stress caused by an earthquake can easily cause even solid concrete columns to crumble.

-The Solution: A retrofitting company can add reinforced steel or FRP to concrete columns so that they can resist the forces of an earthquake.
+The Solution: A retrofitting company can add reinforced steel or FRP to concrete columns to make them more resistant to earthquake forces.

 Steel Frame Buildings

-If your building was built before 1995 and it has been in an earthquakes before, you might have cracks in the steel connections of the building.
+If your building was built before 1995 and has been damaged by earthquakes, it might have cracks in its steel connections.
 These are often hard to see because the steel is covered by interior walls, facades, and/or fireproofing.

 The Solution: Hire an experienced structural repair engineer to investigate the building.
-There are also repair and retrofit techniques that are recommended by FEMA for steel frame buildings.
-(FEMA 350 to 353).
+FEMA recommends repair and retrofit techniques for steel frame buildings (FEMA 350 to 353).

 Extra Precautions for Gas Lines

-If you have things like chimneys, stairs, or even marquees, these should all be prepared for an earthquake too.
+If you have chimneys, stairs, or even marquees, they should also be prepared for an earthquake.
 All of these architectural elements should be properly braced to withstand movement.